joostvdg/tap-workshops/docs/apps/hello-world.md

                         └── HelloControllerTest.java
 ```

+!!!
+Tip "Use IDE Plugins"

+    TAP also has an IDE plugin for VSCode and Jetbrain's IDE's.
+    When this plugin is connected to a TAP GUI, you can create a new Accelerator based Application directly from your IDE.

+    TODO: add link

 ## Import into Gitea

 Before we can push our newly created Project to Gitea, we need a repository in Gitea.